- Always on top of the game, Microsoft thought of a way to simplify data imports from PDF files.

-- Microsoft introduced a PDF data connector in Microsoft Excel that allows you to import data from PDF files.
+- The feature is intuitively called PDF data connector and it allows you to import data from PDF to Excel.

 You can also try to save a PDF document as an Excel file using Acrobat DC but it’s merely something rather than nothing.